-3) Control of results
+4) Control of results

-After an imagette is processed, the statistics of parameters processed for all imagette subscenes are used for result controlling.
-The quality criteria and classes are as follows:
+After an imagette is processed, the statistics of parameters for all imagette subscenes are used for result controlling.
+Additional to sea state parameters and geo-coordinates, SWH quality (swh_quality), uncertainty (swh_uncertainty) and rejection flag (swh_rejection_flag) are stored (see Tab.2).